incentivebeats/pso_pc-linux/resources/README.md

 ### 1. D3D8.dll and dgVoodoo Config

 > **Disclaimer:** Created with LLM assistance (Claude).
-This D3D8 file targets widescreen and attempts to address culling and draw distance issues.
-Default dgVoodoo settings are tuned for 14:9, which works best with the 2D UI.
-The file is experimental and has known issues.
-If you'd prefer not to use something LLM-assisted or experimental, use a standard D3D8.dll or another source.
+Originally attempted to target widescreen support and fix culling issues outside the 4:3 frame, but decided to stick to assuming 4:3 presentation as culling became too much to figure out.

 ### 2. PSO Palace Mods